 Triton Institute does not offer ESL instruction and does not require proof of English language proficiency; however, all instruction will occur in English.
+Applicants whose native or official language is not English are required to provide the Test of English as a Foreign Language (TOEFL) score report.
 Therefore, all students must be able to read, write, speak, understand and communicate in English.